-Many male Israeli citizens, including our employees, are subject to compulsory annual reserve military service through middle age.
-Additionally, these employees are subject to being called to active duty at any time under emergency circumstances.
-Ongoing and revived hostilities with other countries might require more widespread military reserve service by some of our employees.
+Many male Israeli citizens, including our employees, are subject to compulsory annual reserve military service until they reach the age of 45 (or older, for citizens who hold certain positions in the Israeli armed forces reserves), and, in the event of a military conflict, may be called to active duty.
+In response to increases in terrorist activity, there have been periods of significant call-ups of military reserves, and some of our Israeli employees have been called up in connection with armed conflicts.
+It is possible that there will be similar large-scale military reserve duty call-ups in the future.
 Our operations could be disrupted by the absence for a significant period of one or more of our executive officers or key employees or a significant number of our other employees due to obligatory military service requirement.
 Any disruption in our operations could harm our business.

-We may be affected by fluctuations in the NIS relative to the U.S. Dollar
+We may be affected by fluctuations in the NIS relative to the U.S. Dollar.

-A substantial portion of our expenses, primarily labor and occupancy expenses in Israel, is incurred in NIS.
+A substantial portion of our expenses, primarily labor and occupancy expenses in Israel, are incurred in NIS.
 As a result, the cost of our operations in Israel, as measured in United States dollars, is subject to the risk of exchange rate fluctuations among the U.S. dollar and the NIS.
-During the year-ended March 31, 2013, the value of the NIS increased 1.8% with respect to the United States dollar.
+During the year-ended March 31, 2014, the value of the NIS increased 4.4% with respect to the United States dollar.
 Such an increase adversely affects our United States dollar-measured results of operations.